-- a.
-The protest is found invalid and the game score stands as played. - b.
-When a protest is allowed for misinterpretation of a playing rule, the game is replayed from the point at which the incorrect decision was made, with the decision corrected. - c.
-When a protest for ineligibility of a team roster member is allowed, the game shall be forfeited by the offending team.
+- 16.7.1 The protest is found invalid and the game score stands as played. - 16.7.2 When a protest is allowed for misinterpretation of a playing rule, the game is replayed from the point at which the incorrect decision was made, with the decision corrected. - 16.7.3 When a protest for ineligibility of a team roster member is allowed, the game shall be forfeited by the offending team.